Faith Hill: 2007–2010: Love Will Always Win, The Hits, Joy to the World and NBC Sunday Night Football

-In 2007, Hill started work on her first domestic greatest hits package, titled The Hits, which was released on October 2.
+In 2007, Hill began work on her first domestic greatest hits package, titled The Hits, which was released on October 2.
 It contains two new tracks, "Lost" and "Red Umbrella", as well as 13 additional tracks.
 The album also features hits covering her entire career from 1993 to 2005.
 Included with the 2-Disc Special-Edition of The Hits is a DVD of 11 of Hill's music videos.
 The DVD substitutes the Tim McGraw duet "Just To Hear You Say That You Love Me" for their "I Need You" duet on the CD.

-Faith is also featured on husband's 2007 album Let It Go where she sings two duets with him, "I Need You" and "Shotgun Rider".
+Hill is also featured on McGraw's 2007 album Let It Go where she sings two duets with him, "I Need You" and "Shotgun Rider".
 Both of these songs were performed during the couple's critically acclaimed Soul2Soul II Tour; this tour began in June 2006 and ran through to August 2007.
 The song I Need You was nominated for both the Best Country Collaboration with Vocals and Best Country Song awards at the 2008 Grammy Awards.

 At the beginning of the 2007 NFL season, Hill replaced Pink as the signature voice of NFL on NBC's Sunday Night Football, singing the weekly game's introductory theme song; of which the show's producer said:

 Hill performed this opening theme until April 15, 2013.